Bike Recycling for Reuse

 If your bicycle is still in working order, give it to someone you know.
 If you don’t know anyone looking for a bargain or free bike, then consider selling on places like Donedeal, or listing it on Facebook Community Page

 You can also donate working and broken bikes to some charities.
-You can check locally for a list of charity shops in your area, that may take your old bike.
+You can check locally for a list of charity shops in your area, that may take your old bicycle.

 What Happens to Old Bikes